rsksmart/RSKIPs/IPs/RSKIP265.md

 ### Fee Estimation

-We've not solved the problem of how users can estimate the peg-out transaction costs before the peg-out transaction is built.
-We assume that another RSKIP should describe how the Bridge can compute such an estimation for wallets to show in their UIs.
-It's also possible to provide a new version of the releaseBTC() method that supports an argument to indicate the maximum amount of fees that the user is willing to pay.
+We've solved the problem of how users can estimate the peg-out transaction costs before the peg-out transaction is built.
+Not Bridge computes the fees for wallets to show in their UIs.
+However, if two peg-out events occur after the query but before the peg-out command, the fees may have changed.

+It's also possible to provide a new version of the releaseBTC() method that supports an argument to indicate the maximum amount of fees that the user is willing to pay, and abort otherwise.

+### UTXO Maintenance Account

+The UMA serves as a fee buffer to smooth peg-out fees and also to pay for Bitcoin fees in exceptional events, such as forced UTXO consolidations or Powpeg migrations.
+In the future, it can also serve to provide an automatic fee bumping mechanism.
+The fees would be bumped automatically after 20 hours if a peg-out transaction containing a change output has not been informed to the Bridge.

 ### Simulations